vita-student-projects/3D_Human_Pose_Estimation_group11/README.md

 ## What our code does
 There are several parts of our code.
 In the DLAV folder is the code to train the network.
 We wrote the training based on what is written in the paper and what is done in the inference script from their repo.

 The RealTime folder is the code that allows the user to run the testing in real time using the webcam of the computer.
-The user will be able to see the 3D pose estimated by the newtork of the realtime image from the webcam.
+The user will be able to see the 3D pose estimated by the network of the realtime image from the webcam.
 For this to work properly the user must be totally in the image (from the head to the feet) and the head should match the top of the image and the feet the bottom.

 The Inference_in_video folder contains the code that shows the 3D pose of the videos provided for the course and saves the json.

 ## Downloads
 To run our code several parts need to be downloaded:
-- The [pre-trained weights](https://drive.google.com/drive/folders/1z8Jj0xx4SvHC-YKuw_M_c_Z4vA4HpzID?usp=sharing): donwnload 'ckpt' (hemlets_h36m_lastest.pth) and 'data' (S_11_C_4_1.h5)
+- The [pre-trained weights](https://drive.google.com/drive/folders/1z8Jj0xx4SvHC-YKuw_M_c_Z4vA4HpzID?usp=sharing): download 'ckpt' (hemlets_h36m_lastest.pth) and 'data' (S_11_C_4_1.h5)

 - Download the [yolo weights](https://drive.google.com/drive/folders/17MXfRZ8hNNnaN2jv1XZGHxnoMsKEVLgN?usp=sharing) (classes.txt, yolov3.weights and yolov3.cfg)